hyperledger-labs/splice/cluster/README.md

     ipAddress: "34.171.136.234" # ip address of the cluster as output by `cncluster ipaddr`
    ```
    cert-manager will already be setup so no need to do anything about that.
-9. You can reach the ingress at the usual address of you scratchnet, e.g., `https://scratchb.network.canton.global`.
+9. You can reach the ingress at the usual address of you scratchnet, e.g., `https://scratchb.network.canton.global` or `https://sv.sv-1.svc.scratchb.network.canton.global`.

 ## SV Operations